What the Student Counselling Service does

 - post-traumatic stress disorder (PTSD)

-If you don't feel Student Counselling is the right service for you, find out where else you can get help.
+If you don't think this is the right support for you, find out where else you can get help.